-Dhaulagiri Circuit is a challenging trek through high alpine pastures, high passes and serene and uninhabited valleys.
+Dhaulagiri Circuit is a challenging trek through high alpine pastures, high passes, and serene and uninhabited valleys.
 Dhaulagiri 8,167 m – the 7th highest mountain in the world.
 Everyone is familiar with the name Dhaulagiri, which is probably the best place for remote and adventurous trekking in Nepal.

 Mount Dhaulagiri rises above the deepest gorge in the world, the Kali Gandaki, and the circuit offers stunning views of the entire Dhaulagiri range.
 The Dhaulagiri Circuit Route was discovered in the 1950s by a French team, hence the French Pass, which leads to a lonely area known as the Hidden Valley.
 The rewards of this trek include a beautiful view of Tukuche Peak (6,920m), Dhaulagiri I (8,167m), Dhaulagiri ii (7,751m), Dhaulagiri III (7,715m) and Dhaulagiri V. (7,618m).

 Dhampus Peak (6012m) is located in the northeast of the great Dhaulagiri massif in the Annapurna region.
 This 6012-meter-high peak is one of the non-technical climbing peaks and can also be a good beginning climbing option for aspiring mountaineers.
-Dhampus Peak climbing offers the incredible view of Tukuche Peak, Annapurna, Dhaulagiri, Tilicho Peak, Nilgiri, Sita Chuchura, Tukche Peak, Thorong Peak, Tangu Peak, Tsarste and Hongde Peak.
+Dhampus Peak climbing offers an incredible view of Tukuche Peak, Annapurna, Dhaulagiri, Tilicho Peak, Nilgiri, Sita Chuchura, Tukche Peak, Thorong Peak, Tangu Peak, Tsarste and Hongde Peak.
 We also discover the different quaint and cultural villages of Kaligandaki valley.

 The trail to the mountain separates from the Hidden Valley camp after the French pass.
 Dhampus peak base camp is only a few hours away from the Hidden Valley camp and the only requires one day from the base camp to climb to the summit.